 They are called knee walls because their height is generally around the height of a human knee.

 However, it is not absolutely necessary that knee walls are made at that height.
-They can be taller or shorter depending on your need.
+They can be taller or shorter depending on your needs.

-A permit from the local building department is necessary to add a knee wall to a basement.
+A permit from the local building department is also necessary to add a knee wall to the basement.

 A leaking basement and cracked foundation is a risky situation.

-If you have zig-zag cracking patterns in your basement wall then you can be almost sure that water is the issue.
+Seeing zig-zag cracking patterns in your basement wall is a strong indication that water is likely the issue.

-For both finished and semi-finished basements, knee walls offer a good structural option to keep the basement dry.
+Whether you have finished or semi-finished basements, knee walls offer a good structural option to keep the basement dry.

 Another risky situation is when the roots of nearby trees encroach through your basement walls.
 As these roots expand, they create cracks in basement walls.

-A basement knee wall can be an economical solution for all these issues.
+A basement knee wall is an economical solution for all these issues.

-When renovating your basement for structural reasons, constructing a basement knee wall is one of the most important steps, the other being reinforcing or replacing your basement beams.
+Another vital step in renovating your basement for structural reasons is reinforcing or replacing your basement beams.

 How to Build a Basement Knee Wall